parkverdict

 Appalachian National Scenic Trail

 A curling wave breaks against the backdrop of a pink sunrise.
-90ESSENTIAL NPS image
+90DOES IT ALL NPS image

 National Seashore · MA